 Kivexa is the brand name of two anti-HIV drugs—abacavir (Ziagen) and 3TC—that are combined together in one tablet.
 Both of these drugs belong to a group or class of anti-HIV drugs (antiretrovirals) called nucleoside analogues or “nukes”.
-Kivexa is used in combination with other anti-HIV drugs to treat (but not cure) HIV/AIDS.
+Kivexa is used in combination with other anti-HIV drugs to treat (but not cure) HIV.

 In the US, Kivexa goes by the brand name Epzicom.

 To explain how Kivexa works, we need to first tell you some information about HIV.
 When HIV infects a cell, it takes control of that cell.
 HIV then forces the cell to make many more copies of the virus.
 To make these copies, the cell uses proteins called enzymes.
 When the activity of these enzymes is reduced the production of HIV slows.